CCOM-4027/WebGame/README.md

 We added javascript games that save data automatically in our database.

 After the data is saved users can view their scores in each game's respective score board.

+The website is deployed using heroku here: [CloudGame](https://cloudgame.herokuapp.com/).